Police cannabis busts have seen more than 2500 arrests, including 207 in Canterbury, and the seizure of drugs with a potential worth of $130 million.

 A total of 327 firearms were seized nationwide, including 45 in Canterbury - the most for any region.

 Canterbury police netted 33,000 grams of cannabis and nearly 5500 plants.

 Detective Inspector Paul Berry, covert operations manager at police national headquarters, said cannabis growers and dealers were likely to be feeling the pinch after six months of co-ordinated action against them.

-As well as arresting 2573 people, police also confiscated 280 kilograms of plant material, estimated at $5.6m, and destroyed more than 130,385 plants and seedlings with a potential street value (at maturity) of up to $130m.
+Police had found 280 kilograms of plant material, worth an estimated $5.6m, and destroyed more than 130,385 plants and seedlings with a potential street value at maturity of up to $130m.